-The cover of the Arctic Dreams mattress consists of a blended cotton and a 4 way stretch fabric.
+The cover of the Arctic Dreams mattress consists of a blended cotton and a stretch polyester fabric.
 The combination of these materials makes for a soft, stretchy, and breathable cover.
 Adding a nice degree of softness to the cover is a layer super soft foam quilted within the cover itself.

 From an aesthetic standpoint, the cover of the Arctic Dreams is fairly basic.
 An all white design is capped off with a blue trim around the seams of the top and bottom portions of the cover.
 Brooklyn Bedding probably went with the more basic design in order to further reduce the price of the mattress.
 All in all, it’s a simple cover, but seems to be well made.

 The Arctic Dreams mattress strikes that medium feel, coming in at a 5 out of 10 on the firmness scale, where 10 is the most firm.

 First and foremost, the feel of the Arctic Dreams mattress is quite nice.
 A majority of foam mattresses I have tested tend to skip right over that medium level of firmness.
 Typically, I see mattresses landing closer to that 6 out of 10 on the firmness scale.
 This mattress is an exception.
 As you lie down on the Arctic Dreams, you’re greeted with a layer of super soft quilted foam.
 This layer of foam is not thick (0.75″), but does provide a good level of pressure relief.